-The ultimate goal of today’s sales and marketing AI is to move people along in a buyer journey.
-A good AI chat bot is uniquely positioned to do so, since it is inextricably linked with all your other systems – for example, web analytics and inventory.
+The ultimate goal of today’s sales and marketing AI is to move people along in the buyer's journey.
+A good AI chatbot is uniquely positioned to do so, since it is inextricably linked with all your other systems – for example, web analytics and inventory.

 This means the AI can furnish a truly seamless experience.